 Characteristics of Ideal Puzzles

-Pieces of similar size to those for adults, but with an adjusted quantity to remain challenging without being unrealistic Themes that encourage the exploration of the imagination, such as fiction series, ancient civilizations or natural ecosystems Number of pieces between 100 and 300, which requires more assembly and planning time Option for interactive experiences or the beginning of simple 3D puzzles, introducing the additional dimension of construction
+Pieces of similar size to those for adults, but with an adjusted quantity to remain challenging without being unrealistic Themes that encourage the exploration of the imagination, such as science fiction series, ancient civilizations, or natural ecosystems Number of pieces between 100 and 300, which requires more assembly and planning time Option for interactive experiences or the beginning of simple 3D puzzles, introducing the additional dimension of construction

 Main benefits